 - fresh grated parmesan cheese

-Top with the remaining 1 cup of sharp cheddar cheese.
+Step 4: Top the cheesy potatoes with the remaining 1 cup of sharp cheddar cheese.

 Be sure you spend that extra minute or two to grate your cheese fresh, it really makes the flavor so much better than the bagged stuff!